 I clicked on her name on the Goodreads’ site, I was informed that she’s an inspirational author.
 I read that her philosophy is “centered around celebrating your uniqueness and freeing yourself from your fears, so you can live your life purpose.”

-This morning I drove from the north shore of Milwaukee to Brookfield, Wisconsin to try out a salon for my tri-annual cut and balayage.
+This morning I drove from my house in a north shore suburb of Milwaukee to Brookfield, Wisconsin to test run a new salon for my tri-annual cut and balayage.
 I had my hair styled at 29 Ten for a family wedding last month and really loved it.
 I needed a back up plan in case I couldn’t make it to my Chicago guy, so I thought this would give this spot a go.

 Today as I was getting my hair conditioned, I had flash of a photo I wanted taken.